SMTG-Bham/galore/README.rst

 Introduction
 ------------

-Apply Gaussian and Lorentzian broadening to data from *ab initio* calculations.
+Galore is a package which applies Gaussian and Lorentzian broadening to data from *ab initio* calculations.
 The two main intended applications are

 1. Application of Lorentzian instrumental broadening to simulated Raman spectra from DFPT calculations.
-2. Gaussian and Lorentzian broadening of electronic density-of-states, with orbital weighting to simulate XPS measurements.
+2. Gaussian and Lorentzian broadening of electronic density-of-states, with orbital weighting to simulate UPS/XPS/HAXPES measurements.

 Documentation